-5. Prepare and periodically review the Concept of Operations and the force requirements statements of a peacekeeping mission, in terms of units/contingents, personnel, major equipment, self-sustainment and logistical support, including the requirement for EOD self-sustainment, in consultation with the Mine Action Service.

-6. In consultation with other offices as appropriate, prepare the rules of engagement and the directive on use of force for peacekeeping missions.

-7. Lead the technical survey team using the guidelines contained in the COE Manual and develop a recommendation regarding the mission factors for a mission and at any subsequent mission factors review, for review and approval by the Military Adviser/Police Adviser and the Under-Secretary-General for Field Support.
-Assess requests for mission factor reviews and self-sustainment EOD received from a field mission, contingent commanders or Permanent Missions to the United Nations and make a recommendation to the Military Adviser/Police Adviser as to whether a review should be undertaken.
-The Milit ary Adviser/Police Adviser is to review and co-approve, with the Under-Secretary-General for Field Support or the delegated authority, the mission factors developed by the technical survey team and review and co-approve any subsequent amendments.
+- 5. Prepare and periodically review the concept of operations and the force requirement statements and statements of unit requirements of a peacekeeping mission, in terms of units/contingents, personnel, major equipment, self-sustainment and, in consultation with the Logistics Support Division and the Information and Communications Technology Division, logistical support, including the requirement for explosive ordnance disposal (EOD) self-sustainment, in consultation with the United Nations Mine Action Service. - 6.
+In consultation with other offices as appropriate, prepare the rules of engagement and the directive on use of force for peacekeeping missions. - 7.
+Lead the technical survey team using the guidelines contained in the COE Manual and, in consultation with the Logistics Support Division, prepare a recommendation regarding the mission factors for a mission and at any subsequent mission factors review, for review and co-approval by the Military Adviser/Police Adviser and the Under-Secretary-General for Field Support.
+Assess requests for mission factor reviews received from a field mission, contingent commanders or Permanent Missions to the United Nations and, in consultation with the Logistics Support Division and the United Nations Mine Action Service, as appropriate, make a recommendation to the Military Adviser/Police Adviser and the Director of the Logistics Support Division as to whether a review of mission factors should be undertaken.
+The Military Adviser/Police Adviser is to review and co-approve, with the Under-Secretary-General for Field Support or the delegated authority, the mission factors developed by the technical survey team and review and co-approve any subsequent amendments.
+In all cases, mission factors must be reviewed every three years.
+Initiate and lead, in consultation with the United Nations Mine Action Service, the review of the requirement for EOD self-sustainment 18 months after the forces are deployed, and provide this determination to the Field Budget and Finance Division/Memorandum of Understanding and Claims Management Section for amendment to the MOU as applicable.